theowlsden/theowlsden/README.md

 ### Howdy, welcome to my profile, nice to e-meet you! 👋

 The name is Shaquil Maria, I'm a tech enthausiast studying ICT and graduating soon enough.
-Software Engineer in the making
+Software Engineer in the making, experimenting my way through life.

 - 🔭 I’m currently working on my BASc in ICT
-- 🌱 I’m currently learning everything I can, one step/ code line at a time
+- 🌱 I’m currently learning everything I can, one step/ code line at a time (Check the Learning Section)
+- 🤜🏿I’m looking to collaborate on interesting projects that would improve the well being of everyone (and occasionally random stuff)
-- 😜 Fun fact: I like to draw, act like a photographer [(check my unsplash)][unsplash], and recently started with archery! 🏹
+- 😜 Fun fact: I like to draw, act like a photographer [(check my unsplash)](unsplash), and recently started with archery! 🏹

 <br>